 The researchers relied on a dataset of 23,000 phrases found on a Chinese blogging platform, then tagged each one with an emotional charge.
 The result was used for a deep learning algorithm that classifies sentences according to the emotions displayed within.

-Researchers believe they’re the only group currently working on Chatbot with Emotions.
+Researchers believe they’re the only group currently working on the future of chatbots with Emotions.
 However, it’s easy to see why it could be so valuable as chatbots increasingly become part of the public landscape.

 However, right now chatbots are not emotional beings and are not trained to answer the emotional needs of humans.
 But given that they are driving customer service departments, customers expect them to have a twitch of human touch.